-Having these tools shows any prospective client how prepared one is for technical difficulties which may occur in the field when flying drones over an extended period.
-The exact tools needed by drone pilots depend on the nature of the job (aerial photography or videography), or the industry where services are required.
+Having these tools shows any prospective client how prepared one is for technical difficulties that may occur in the field when flying drones over an extended period.
+The exact tools needed by drone pilots depend on the nature of the job (aerial photography or videography) or the industry where services are required.

 1. Storage Devices

 Every aerial photographer makes an investment in the right micro SD card for short term storage of data and external hard drives as long term storage devices.

 SD cards are useful for storing images or video footages when on the field, but for future references, external hard drives provide the safety of client footage in the long term.

 Companies that provide aerial services always invest in bag packs where drone equipment are kept.
 Bag-Packs should be portable, functional and look professional as it would aid the transport of equipment across longer distances for longer hours.

 Drone service providers in Las Vegas and its environs agree having the right set of lights is crucial during operations.
 Proper lightening, especially at night, gives proper illumination required for a clear footage.

 Helipads are accessories required for every aerial service provider, due to the number of services rendered by Las Vegas drone companies, helipads are effective to prevent dust and debris from damaging drones used in construction sites, fields, mountains and other terrain commercial pilots are familiar with.

 Neutral density filters act as sunglasses to control the amount of light entering into the camera’s lens.
 ND filters are shown to prevent overexposure when shooting for prolonged hours under the sun.